celery/celery/docs/userguide/routing.rst

                         'exchange_type': 'topic',
                         'routing_key': 'video.compress'}

-If you return the ``queue`` key, it will expand with the defined settings of that queue in :setting:`task_queues`:
+If you return the ``queue`` key, it'll expand with the defined settings of that queue in :setting:`task_queues`:

 .. code-block:: javascript